smgroves/Byers-Quaranta_Colab/README.md

 *Note: this code interacts with data from a shared Box folder between Vanderbilt and MD Anderson.
 Please request access for original data.*

+*Note 2: Three of the SC152 loom files were too big to push to GitHub, and are saved locally and in Box.*

 ## Goals
 This repository contains the code and analysis for the U01 Supplement, which aims to understand the relationship between immune populations in SCLC patients and phenotypic plasticity of SCLC cells.